 Despite this clear dispute, it is very crucial to understand the relationship between the variables such as; income, money and prices in an economy.
 Understanding this relationship is important, especially to the public policymakers, in conducting effective stabilization policies.
-The causal relationships between money and income as well as between money and prices have been an area of active research in Economics particularly after the publication of the influential paper by Sims (1972).
-Based on Granger causality, Sims (1972) developed a test of causality and applied it to data from the United States to examine the causal relationship between money and income.
-He found the evidence of unidirectional causal relationship running from money to income supporting the Monetarists' claim.
+The causal relationships between money and income as well as between money and prices have been an active area of research in economics particularly after the publication of the influential paper by Sims (1972).
+Based on Granger causality; Sims developed a test of causality and applied it to data from the United States to examine the causal relationship between money and income.
+He found the evidence of unidirectional causal relationship running from money to income supporting the Monetarists' claim (Salih, 2013).

 The money supply, income and price level have increasing tendency over the years in Nepal.
-The average increment rate of narrow money (currency plus demand deposit), broad money (narrow money plus time deposit), GDP and price level over the last 44 years are 15.69, 18.65, 4.35 and 8.19 percent respectively.
+The average increment rate of narrow money, broad money, GDP and price level over the last 43 years are 15.69, 18.65, 4.35 and 8.19 percent respectively.
 Accordingly, the average growth rate of real narrow money and real broad money are 6.98 and 9.72 percent respectively.
-The time series macroeconomic variables are always in increasing trend.
-Therefore, there may be possibility of achieving the unidirectional or bilateral causal relationship between money, price and income in long-run as well as short-run.
-The relationship between these variables has significant importance because it traces out the nexus between these variables and provides policy implications to the policy makers.
-So, the main task of the study is to discuss and identify the casual relationship between these variables in the latest context of Nepal.
+These figures clearly show that all these macroeconomic variables are in increasing trend.
+Therefore, there may be possibility of achieving the unidirectional or bilateral causal relationship between money, price and income though the ideology differs from one school to another (Gyanwaly, 2012).
+Hence, there might be long run as well as short-run relationship between these variables.
+The relationship between these variables has significant importance because it traces out the nexus between these variables and provides policy implications to the policy makers (www.intelligenteconomist.com).
+So, the main task of this study is to discuss and identify the casual relationship between these variables in the latest context of Nepal.

-The problem of this study can be synthesized in the following research questions;
+Hence, the problem of this study can be synthesized in the following research question;

-- i.
-Is there any long-run and short-run relationship between these macroeconomic variables? - ii.
-Which variables are more appropriate for policy purpose?
+i.
+Is there any long-run and short-run relationship between these macroeconomic variables?

-The main objective of the study is to find out the long run and short run relationship between the money supply, income and the price level in Nepal.
+So, the objective of the study is to find out the long run and short run relationship between the money supply, income and the price level in Nepal.